 - To support and promote the development of the Green Economy and in particular, new Low Carbon & Green Technology, capitalising on the world class research in the sub-region in to green technologies and turning these in to business opportunities, growth and jobs as well as supporting strong manufacturing

 - To promote resource efficiency in homes and businesses – ensuring our homes and businesses minimise waste including waste of energy, to support household disposable income and business competitiveness

 - To support the generation of secure, renewable and low carbon energy in the Solent ensuring – economic benefits, energy security and decarbonisation

 The former Sustainability and Community Infrastructure Panel adopted a new business plan in 2011.
 Since that date the following has been delivered:

-- Green Infrastructure Delivery Framework to support protection and enhancement of GI in South Hampshire
+- Development of a Green Infrastructure Delivery Framework to support protection and enhancement of green infrastructure in South Hampshire

-- Reviewed the PUSH Sustainability Policy and incorporated in to the PUSH Spatial Strategy
+- Reviewed the PfSH sustainability policy and incorporated in to the PfSH spatial strategy

-- With the Hampshire Chamber of Commerce, developed “Future South” partnership and initiative to support the development of the Green Economy
+- With the Hampshire Chamber of Commerce, developed the ‘‘Future South’ partnership and initiative to support the development of the green economy

 - Secured £3 million of Regional Growth Fund money for the £17 million Future South Green Growth Programme to support business growth and new jobs